ISTQB Foundation Level Extension, Agile Tester

 Skills (people, domain, and testing) of a tester in an agile team

 The role of a tester within an agile team

 Concepts of the test pyramid

 Assessing Quality Risks and Estimating Test Effort

-Outlines how to assess quality risks within an Agile project and how to estimate testing effort based on iteration content and quality risks.
+How to estimate testing effort based on iteration content and quality risks

 Techniques in Agile Projects

 Interpreting relevant information to support testing activities